Last updated: 30 April 2021

 In these cases, you can expect the supplier to move your meter a short distance free of charge.
 For all other customers, the supplier will give you a quote when you get in touch.

-When the job requires longer distances involving a third party, the cost to move a gas meter or electric meter usually ranges between £400 and £1,000.
+When the job requires longer distances involving a third party – typically your Local Distribution Centre or gas transporter, the cost to move a gas meter or electric meter usually ranges between £400 and £1,000.
 Some may even charge more than this, as it depends on the scope of the project.
-Moving an electric meter to an outside wall could be more complicated than it appears at first glance, for example, requiring the assistance of an engineer.
+Moving an electric meter to an outside wall could be more complicated than it appears at first glance, for example, requiring the additional assistance of an engineer.

 Is there a way to cut these costs?
 Potentially, if the work is to be carried out by your supplier.
 You could shop around to find a new energy supplier with a more favourable quote.
-Many include meter installation or movement as part of a package, so it’s always worth comparing options
+It may include meter installation or movement as part of a package, so it’s always worth comparing options.

 The first step in moving a gas or electricity meter is contacting your energy supplier.
 Your supplier will ask you a few questions to determine if it can take on the job.
 Typical questions include: